gauravfodekar/NodeJSNotes/README.md

 These are just a few of the design patterns that developers use to solve common design problems.
 By understanding and applying these patterns appropriately, you can write more efficient, maintainable, and scalable code.
 The choice of pattern depends on the specific problem you're trying to solve and the context of your application.

-66 #explain little bit about Singleton design pattern ?
+66. # explain little bit about Singleton design pattern ?
 The Singleton design pattern is a creational pattern that ensures a class has only one instance and provides a global point of access to that instance.
 It's particularly useful when you want to limit the number of instances of a class to just one, ensuring that there's a single point of control over that instance.
 The Singleton pattern is commonly used in scenarios where a single point of coordination or management is necessary, such as managing a configuration, a database connection, or a logging system.

 Key characteristics of the Singleton pattern: